Simon Fujiwara: Awards

 Between October 2008 and March 2009, Fujiwara was a MAK Center's artist-in-residence at the Schindler House in Los Angeles.
-In 2009 was awarded the Arts Foundation Fellowship Award for Interior Architecture.
-The site-specific installation 'frozen' earned him the Cartier Award 2010 for emerging artists.
-The same year was awarded the Iaspis Residency in Gothenburg, and simultaneously with 'welcome to the Hotel Munberwon', installation on view at Art Statements, won the Baloise Art Prize.
-In 2011 was nominated for the South Bank Award for the visual art category.
+In 2009 he was awarded the Arts Foundation Fellowship Award for Interior Architecture.
+The site-specific installation Frozen earned him the Cartier Award 2010 for emerging artists.
+Also in 2010, Fujiwara was awarded the IASPIS Residency in Gothenburg, and won the Baloise Art Prize with the installation Welcome to the Hotel Munber which was displayed at Art Basel in the Statements sector.
+In 2011 he was nominated for the South Bank Award for the visual art category.